wybo/agentbase/README.md

 #### Build

-Cake is used to build agentscript.coffee from individual source files, and to compile into agentscript.js and agentscript.min.js
+Cake is used to build agentscript.coffee from individual source files, and to compile into agentscript.js, agentscript.min.js, and agentscript.map.
+The map file allows debugging in Chrome via CS source.

 See the template.html and models/*.html files for example models.
 The individual .coffee files are documented via Jeremy Ashkenas's